 Coupon Power Tip #2 – Adding Products On Coupon Apply

-Adding products when a coupon is applied is something you can do in Advanced Coupons.
-It’s very straight forward, when the coupon is applied, the customer gets a product automatically added to the cart.
+It’s very straightforward, when the coupon is applied, the customer gets a product automatically added to the cart.
 And you can choose if you want to override the price by discounting it or making it free.

 It’s a very handy feature, especially when paired with the powerful Cart Conditions (Rules) feature which tests the eligibility of the coupon.